What is Disbursement?

 If the balance available in your account is not sufficient to pay all the charges, you will be sent a bill to your UMSL email account.
 Do not ignore these bills.
 Your online student account, available for viewing on the web, will show up-to-date balances and itemized charges and credits.

 You are responsible for making your account payments on time.
 Your billing statement will list both a new balance (if any unpaid amount remains) and the minimum payment due and a due date.
 If the total balance due on any statement is paid in full by the due date, you avoid additional late fee charges.
-If you have questions regarding your billing statements please contact The Cashier’s Office.

 Requesting corrections or clarifications

 To request a correction or clarification on a billing item, please contact the department that placed the charge as soon as you receive your statement.
 For example, if you feel that you have been charged incorrectly for your on-campus housing, contact Residential Life.
 Student accounts receivable, the office that generates your billing statement, cannot alter or change charges that have been placed on your account by another department.
-Contact The Cashier’s Office if you need assistance determining what department is responsible for a charge to your student account.
+Contact the SFS Office if you need assistance determining what department is responsible for a charge to your student account.